anonymusUID/DL_BrightField/README.md

 **Structure:**
 - **ITMO/** — Data preparation and training.
 - **ENSEMBLE_model/** — Ensemble model, runner notebook, and test data package.
-- **Experimental_Results/** — Organized outputs, overlays, comparisons, and CSV files.
+- **Experimental_Results/** — Organized outputs, overlays, comparisons, CSVs, and scripts for generating results with other models (CellPose, StarDist,SSL).

 See subdirectory READMEs for details.